molinerisLab/snkmaker/README.md

 By default, Snakemaker proposes one candidate rule for each important bash command recorded.
 If the user whishes for multiple commands to be considered for a single snakemake rule, he can use drag-and-drop to merge commands into composite commands.

 <img src=".img/Composite.png"/>

+## GNU Make support

+Snakemaker can also generate Make rules.
+The user can switch between Snakemake and Make rules generation by searching for "Rules output format" in the VSCode settings.
+Alternatively, ask [@snakemaker in the chat](#chat-directly-with-snakemaker) to open the setting for you.

 ## Chat directly with Snakemaker
 Snakemaker integrates with the Github Copilot chat, allowing the user to chat directly with the extension.